 - California Trout, Inc.: Parks Creek Fish Passage and Cardoza Ranch Efficiency Implementation Project.
 This project will construct a new point of diversion (with fish screen) on the Shasta River for the Cardoza Ranch, while providing continuous fish passage and reduced summer water temperatures in Parks Creek, a primary tributary to the Shasta River.
 The project will evaluate an existing monitoring station and develop a monitoring program to document stream changes related to the new diversion.
-This project was awarded in 2019. - Mid Klamath Watershed Council: China Creek Fish Passage and Wood Loading Project.
+In 2020, flow data were collected to set the baseline conditions and installation of a new irrigation intake, including a fish screen, was nearing completion. - Mid Klamath Watershed Council: China Creek Fish Passage and Wood Loading Project.
 This project will remedy a chronic fish passage issue at the mouth of China Creek by using large wood to reroute the channel into a more desirable configuration across the existing delta.
-This project was awarded in 2019. - Mid Klamath Watershed Council: Horse Creek (Klamath National Forest) Instream Wood Placement Project.
-This project will add 35 wood structures to Horse Creek at strategic sites in a low-gradient reach on public lands.
-Adding these structures to 1.5 miles of Horse Creek will increase habitat complexity and provide resilience to excessive sedimentation from recent extreme wildfires.
-This project, awarded in 2019, builds on the Phase 1 effort awarded in 2018.
+This project was